ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 A.4: Resources for AI systems

-A.4 contains six controls covering the resources needed to operate AI systems responsibly.
+A.4 contains five controls covering the resources needed to operate AI systems responsibly.

-A.4.2 (Resources documentation) requires the organization to document the resources allocated to AI-related activities.
+A.4.2 (Resource documentation) requires the organization to document the resources allocated to AI-related activities.
 The evidence is the resource inventory covering people, technology, and data.

 A.4.3 (Data resources) requires the organization to document the data resources used across the AI system lifecycle.
 The evidence is the data inventory with data source, purpose, and processing agreements.